Get experience while making an impact

 After this evaluation, scored candidates are fed into our in-house matching algorithm.
 Our proprietary algorithm ensures that the most talented, passionate, and high-potential students are matched to projects that fit their technical skill sets and social impact interests.

-Each project team is composed of 1 Engineer or Design Manager, 1 Product Manager, and 4 Engineers or Designers.
-Additionally, each team is coached by 1 Team Mentor (an industry professional who will advise your team as a group throughout the program).
-In your student volunteer application, you can opt into receiving additional, personalized support from a 1:1 Mentor, who will meet with you individually to guide you on your own contributions to the project.
+Each project team is composed of 1 Design or Technical Manager, 1 Product Manager, and 4-6 Engineers or Designers.
+Additionally, each team may coached by up to 1 Team Mentor (an industry professional who will advise your team throughout the program).
+In your student volunteer application, you can opt into potentially receiving additional, personalized support from a 1:1 Mentor, who will meet with you individually to guide you on your own contributions to the project.
+All potential mentor support is subject to mentor availability during your batch.

 What if I don't get matched?
 Is there a waitlist?